LSSTDESC/qp/docs/user_guide/hist.md

 **Required argument:** `bins`, where `bins` are the bin edges of the histogram.

 The default method works by taking the current distribution, getting the CDF values at each of the bin edges, and then taking the difference across the bins to get the value for each bin.
+This method works well if the CDF of the input distribution is well defined, but if it has been interpolated across widely spaced values the second method may give better results.

 ### Samples method